sparkyb/pype/readme.txt

     of the document, paying attention to encodings as necessary.
-That is, if you perform ``y = self.GetText()`` inside a macro on a document including unicode characters, or a document defining one of the standard Python document encoding methods, you will recieve the encoded version of your document.
+That is, if you perform ``y = self.GetText()`` inside a macro on a document including unicode characters, or a document defining one of the standard Python document encoding methods, you will receive the encoded version of your document.
 Strictly ASCII documents or those without any encodings will produce the document as-is.